-Each team will bat in pairs for 4 overs (or 5 overs if 6-a-side) and start on a total of 200 runs.
+Each team will bat in pairs for 4 overs and start on a total of 200 runs.
 Runs are added to this total in the normal manner and, at the fall of each wicket, 5 runs will be deducted and the batsmen will swap ends, except if the wicket falls on the last ball of an over.
 For the avoidance of doubt, at the fall of a wicket the 'dismissed' batsman stays in unless the wicket falls on the last ball of the pairs' allocated overs.
 A 'dismissed' batsman must never face the next delivery.